SmoothWAN/SmoothWAN/README.md

 An easy to use OpenWRT based flavor for Speedify with no CLI requirment.
 Typical use case: Deploy Speedify to your home network in minutes with few clicks.
-Quick video tutorial to be uploaded.

 Targets: Raspberry Pi 4 and Generic x86_64 (+VM)
 Most modules were enabled, check config.*.info in buildconfigs.

 Use the discussions tab in Github for a forum-like discussion on networking configurations, and issues tab for SmoothWAN specifics.
 Interactive discussion server: https://discord.gg/AxSSjpgwjx

-Build status: Pre-fork feeds release

 Screenshots:
 ![image](https://user-images.githubusercontent.com/96490382/147124839-fdbf295e-932a-4a6f-87a7-a322605579c9.png)